 Feature Gap: Galleries in Version 7.0 vs 7.1

 Note: Most readers can skip this section.
-However, if your site is on version 7.0, be aware of this asset management limitation if you’re considering an upgrade to version 7.1.
+However, if your site is on version 7.0, be aware of this asset management limitation if a designer suggests an upgrade.

 In Squarespace version 7.0, Gallery Pages provide a centralized way to manage collections of images that can be reused across multiple pages.
 Updating a single image or link in a Gallery Page automatically updates all instances of that image in associated summary or gallery blocks across the site.